 Where to Buy Beef Tendon

-You likely won't find beef tendon in a supermarket, although Asian markets, including H-Mart, sometimes carry it.
-If you have a local butcher shop in your area, chances are they'll have it, or you can request it.
-Beef tendon is also available online from farmers and sometimes farmers markets, depending on the meat vendors' practices.
-Expect to pay about $9.99 per pound or more.
+You likely won't find beef tendon in a supermarket, although Asian markets, such as H-Mart, sometimes carry it.
+If you have a local butcher shop in your area, chances are they'll have it, especially if you call ahead and request it.
+Beef tendon is also available online from farmers, and sometimes, farmers markets, depending on the meat vendors' practices.
+It is sold per pound and can sometimes be found frozen.